-Whenever I make Baked Macaroni and Cheese, I always change the recipe.
+Whenever I make Baked Macaroni and Cheese, I constantly change the recipe.
 I change the recipe because I am always in search of the perfect blend of cheeses and spices.
-I love a sharp cheese because it adds definition to pasta and bechamel sauce.
+I love sharp cheese because it adds definition to pasta and bechamel sauce.
 The sharpness of any cheese can add a delicious taste or destroy the macaroni and cheese recipe.